flux-framework/flux-operator/docs/deployment/ibm.md

 </details>

-When you have your storage, you then upload the workflow using the `aws` client.
+When you have your storage, given some data, you would then upload the workflow using the `aws` client.
 We will first need to make a service credential.
 I did this by clicking the top left hamburger menu, and then "[Resource List](https://cloud.ibm.com/resources)" and clicking the arrow to expand storage, clicking on the instance ID, and then I saw my bucket!
 Note that for small data, you can click "Upload" on the right side and select a folder.
-But likely you want to do it from the command line - you can find your AWS acces token and secret in this json payload under credentials->cos_hmac_keys:
+But likely you want to do it from the command line - you can find your AWS access token and secret in this json payload under credentials->cos_hmac_keys:

 ```bash